THE TUTOR TEAM

 Currently, alongside his Director and Teaching duties, he is also the Team Manager and Chief Engineer to the NMA’s race team.

-Curriculum Leader of Motorsport
+Deputy Director of Motorsport

 Wayne began his career as an electrical wiring harness engineer in the Aerospace industry where he studied Electrical Electronic Engineering and Aerodynamics.
 Following a career change into automotive as a Vehicle Technician, he secured a College Lecturer position with responsibility for the delivery…

 of Mathematics, Science and Electronics, before progressing eighteen months later to take up a Higher Education Teaching post his specialist subjects being Aerodynamics, Engine Technology, Design & Manufacture and Engineering Validation Techniques.
 He was promoted to the role of Programme Leader for all Automotive Higher Education Programmes before leaving to work for the NMA.

 Wayne has spent more than seven years researching and implementing Aerodynamic and Fluid dynamic design for external and internal performance gains.
 During this time, he has become a qualified teacher, attended a plethora of Motorsport and Automotive training events and also achieved a Masters in Mechanical Engineering from Lancaster University.
 His Master’s Thesis was on the design and control of Active Aerodynamic Systems for Sports Cars.

 Nascar and Endurance are Wayne’s favourite forms of mainstream motor sport.
 He also has a fondness for the grass roots Motorsport disciplines such as Drift, Time Trial and Hill climb events.
 He’s an avid Porsche and Nissan fan, especially the Z cars.